 Denture FAQs

-These are the questions patients ask most often when they are comparing denture options, trying to understand the timeline, and figuring out what everyday life with dentures is really like.
+These are the questions patients ask most often when comparing denture options, understanding the timeline, and figuring out what everyday life with dentures is really like.

 What is the difference between full and partial dentures?